 How this shows up in our catalog

-The cross-border bundles in the WealthSynth catalog include households with non-USD holdings (typically 10-30% of asset value in non-USD positions for cross-border-tagged households).
+The cross-border bundles in the catalog include households with non-USD holdings (typically 10-30% of asset value in non-USD positions for cross-border-tagged households).
 The local-currency and FX-rate series are generated jointly via a multi-asset regime-switching model, with regime-conditional cross-correlations between currency pairs and equity returns.
 Hedged positions are included in the institutional bundles.
 Cost basis is stored in dual currency for every foreign-currency-denominated lot.

 For the broader cross-border context, see Cross-Border & Multi-Currency Wealth.
 For the tax interaction with foreign withholding, see Treaty-tier withholding and foreign tax credit modeling.
 For the foreign-fund-specific tax issues, see PFIC tracking and excess-distribution modeling.